 Fertilizer is used to supply plants with the nutrients they need—primarily nitrogen, phosphorus, and potassium—in a form that is easy to use for the plant’s roots.
 It is typically added to the soil when planting seeds or young plants to help them get established.
 Fertilizer can or may be added to the soil throughout the life of the plant to help keep it healthy and growing strong.
 But over-fertilizing can be a bad thing.
 Too much fertilizer can actually kill the plant and excess fertilizer can runoff into streams and lakes causing toxic algal blooms that are harmful to aquatic life and even people and their pets.
-Excess fertilizer runoff from lawns and agricultural applications also contribute to aquatic “dead zones” in coastal areas.
+Excess fertilizer runoff from lawns and agricultural applications also contribute to aquatic “dead zones” in coastal areas and in rivers.

 Fertilizer Impacts to Water